Welcome & Blessings! Hopefully, you have considered how your characters will grow and change from Character Development. Today let’s talk about names.

 Me?
 I got my family’s name from a small town in northern New Mexico (Maxwell) just off a map.
 The father, Ike, needed a strong “cowboy-ish” name from an era 50 years ago.
 And I admit that I changed the mother’s name at the last minute because it became confusing within a scene or two.
 When I started this journey 25 years ago, they all started with completely different names.
 More about that another day.

 You?
 Buckle down.
 Grab the closest Baby Name book.
-Your Character Name Hunt Template is here.
+Your Character Name Hunt Template is available in the set of 21 More Planning Templates, here in my shop.
+Hopefully, you already picked up the 10 Free Templates, too!

 1 Samuel 16 tells the story of David – the shepherd boy – being chosen as king.
 I love this story.
 When I look in the mirror, do I see what God sees?
 Probably not.
 This inspires me to look with His eyes.
 To see what He has planned for me.